bb-Ricardo/check_redfish/README.md

                         define name of session file --sessionfiledir SESSIONFILEDIR
-                        define directory where the plugin saves session files --nosession           Don't establish a persistent session and log out after check is finished
+                        define directory where the plugin saves session files --sessionlock         prevents multiple sessions and locks the session file when connecting
+  --nosession           Don't establish a persistent session and log out after
+                        check is finished